Waterfalls of Teesdale

 Eel Beck Waterfall

-Eel Beck Waterfall is a gentle cascade nestled in open countryside, offering peaceful views across the Teesdale landscape.
-It’s not a powerful waterfall, but its quiet setting and natural surroundings make it a calming place to pause and enjoy nature.
+Eel Beck Waterfall is a gentle cascade set within open Teesdale countryside, offering soft views across the surrounding hills.
+While small in size, its peaceful atmosphere and natural beauty make it a calming place to pause along local walking routes.
+Ideal for visitors who prefer quiet moments in nature.

 Black Force Waterfall

-Black Force is a wild and little-known waterfall tucked away in the remote moorland of Teesdale.
-Surrounded by rugged hills and natural rock formations, it offers a true off-the-beaten-path adventure for those seeking solitude and dramatic scenery.
+Black Force is a wild and little known waterfall tucked deep within the upper moorland of Teesdale.
+Surrounded by rugged hills and dramatic rock formations, it offers a true sense of solitude.
+Perfect for experienced walkers who enjoy remote landscapes far from the more familiar paths.

 Mill Force Waterfall